listenToRipley/learn_docker/compose-01-starting-setup/README.md

   ENV_FILE
     provide relative path to an env file with a list of variables that that container will use.

+  PORTS
+    - Provide as a list "post port":"container internal port" can provide multiple ports

   NETWORKS
     you can provide on individual containers, but docker-compose created single service for all items within the name network that is automatically created by docker.
     Can still add if other networks.

+  DEPENDS_ON
+    One container depends on another and one should be up before the other container starts running.
+    Provide - list of services/container/ this container depends on.

 VOLUMES
+  Top level volumes
   Should be at the same level of services.
 List of volumes used here.
   Indent the name on the volume, include : volumes listed here can be shared.